Its been onwards and upwards for 30 year old Canadian comedian Tyler Morrison.

 MMA Crossfire: (Laughs) Yeah, that’s Conor.
 OK, give me three realities of being a comedian.

-Tyler Morrision: #1, it doesn’t come overnight.
+Tyler Morrision: No.1: It doesn’t come overnight.
 A lot of guys, when you see them get popular, it’s usually a lot of years behind that building up to that one wave of momentum.
 Russell Peters, he’s been doing comedy for twenty years.
 Guys like Bill Burr, Louie CK.
 They’ve been doing it for so long, but timing is everything.
 That’s my #1.

 MMA Crossfire: Thanks for your time today Tyler.
 What can we expect from you at the roast tomorrow?